hgorelick/Book-Analysis-Project/README.md

 If you want to use the dataset, or have any questions about the code/project, please contact me.
 I'm happy to help/share/explain however I can!

 *The dataset is not currently accessible, this will be updated once we've found a place for it online.*

-*Current codebase is pending push from local changes.*
+*Current codebase is pending push from local changes last made on 10/7/2020.*

 See the following notebooks for the results presented in the WSDM paper:
 1. Threshold and Feature Reductions - All